+The hip Williamsburg scene plays out against a backdrop of old industrial buildings, modest attached homes (though punctuated by increasing numbers of expensive waterfront high-rises), and a long-standing residential Jewish community.
 If there's one neighborhood that's indicative of the "new Brooklyn," it's Williamsburg.
-Come take a look!
-Because even if you've lived in Brooklyn for a thousand years, Williamsburg can seem like foreign terrain.
-Can't figure out how to get there?
-How to Get to Williamsburg.
+Because even if you've lived in Brooklyn for 1,000 years, Williamsburg can sometimes seem like foreign terrain.

 Eat in a Williamsburg Restaurant

 Williamsburg is one of Brooklyn's foodiest neighborhoods, meaning one can find excellent wine, cheese, meat, and produce.
-Better, the area's popping with good eateries, from fine dining to cool, freshly prepared tacos.
-Visitors enjoy a wide range of restaurant options—take your pick, by cuisine, ambiance, price or location.
-The sky's the limit.
-For instance, Steak house Peter Luger and Dressler are both Michelin rated one star restaurants.
-Here's a list of the best picks for Williamsburg restaurants.
-And, if you like beer, wine, and cocktails, you can drink your way through this neighborhood.
+Better yet, the area's popping with excellent eateries, from fine dining to cool, freshly-prepared tacos.
+Visitors enjoy a wide range of restaurant options—take your pick by cuisine, ambiance, price, or location.
+To start, consider the classic Peter Luger Steakhouse is a Michelin-rated one-star restaurant, whereas the Marlow & Sons serves rustic, farm-to-table cuisine.

 Drink Good Beer